My Role: Senior Product Designer

 Time: Jan - April 2023

 In the middle of the cosmic challenges that engulfed the Moneybowl design environment, it became clear that collaborative meetings alone couldn't bridge the gap between designers and developers.
-It was time to take a bold step and initiate the creation of a design system—a beacon of order in the midst of cosmic chaos.
+It was time to take a bold step and initiate the creation of a design system— a hope of order in the midst of cosmic chaos.

 I oversaw the integration of components, much like an astronaut guiding a spacecraft through treacherous terrain.
 The responsibilities were weighty, but the reward was seeing chaos evolve into cosmos, as the UI transformed into a harmonious symphony of design elements.

-As the leader of this mission, I took the helm to steer our efforts in the right direction, ensuring that visually impaired users would find a welcoming path through the application's universe.
+As the leader of this mission, I took the lead to steer our efforts in the right direction, ensuring that visually impaired users would find a welcoming path through the application's universe.

 On the iOS front, the journey began by understanding Apple's Dynamic Type feature.
 This ingenious system allows users to adjust the font size system-wide according to their preference.
 In case of Android, Sp (scaled pixels) and Dp (density-independent pixels) units are the building blocks of responsive design.
 By integrating these features, the application's fonts responded dynamically to users' settings, ensuring readability and user comfort.